corticon/Docker/README.md

 ```
 License
 ===================
-View license information for the software contained in this image.
+View [license](https://github.com/corticon/Docker/blob/master/5.5.2/Corticon%20EULA.pdf) information for the software contained in this image.
 User Feedback
 ===================
 Documentation
 -------------------------------
 Be sure to familiarize yourself with README.md before attempting a pull request.
+Documentation can also be found on [Github repo](https://github.com/corticon/Docker/).
 For Corticon related documentation refer to [Progress Corticon Documentation](https://documentation.progress.com/output/ua/Corticon/)

 Issues
 ----------------------------